Welcome to Wansui

 "A man fights for many reasons.
 Pride, honour, revenge.
 A woman... a woman is simply at war."

 An opera singer who used to perform for the incredibly prestigious National Yanxia Opera Company, the late King Kaien Rijin’s favourite group of performers.
 She was expelled from her troop after being accused of the murder of her husband, a fellow opera singer.
-Her career in disgrace, she now performs at Wanshui's Red Skies Theatre, a backwater stage in a lawless frontier town.
+Her career in disgrace, she now performs at Wansui's Red Skies Theatre, a backwater stage in a lawless frontier town.

 Doctor Cheng